haberdashPI/german_track/_research/plans.md

 ## revisit decoding

-try old approach, but using just the delta band
+try old approach, but using just the delta band instead of all bands (probably via FIR filter)

 ## semi-supervised decoding